DETAILED ACTION

 Additionally, should it be found that “query a fastener description repository” is not a mental process, it is also considered mere instructions to apply and well-understood, routine, conventional activity, as analyzed below.

-selecting a first fastener and a second fastener; generating, using the neural network model, a merged fastener design based on the first fastener and the second fastener, wherein generating the merged fastener design comprises: executing a recurrent neural network (RNN) model of the neural network model to merge a first set of parameter values from the first fastener and a second set of parameter values from the second fastener to generate a set of estimated property values of the merged fastener design; executing a convolutional neural network (CNN) model of the neural network model using a first image of the first fastener and a second image of the second fastener to generate an image of the merged fastener design; and comparing the set of estimated property values of the merged fastener design with the image of the merged fastener design to detect convergence;
+selecting a first fastener and a second fastener; generating, using the neural network model, a merged fastener design based on the first fastener and the second fastener, wherein generating the merged fastener design comprises: executing the RNN model to merge a first set of alphanumeric parameter values from the first fastener and a second set of alphanumeric parameter values from the second fastener to generate a set of estimated property values of the merged fastener design;

-Specifying that these operations are performed by an RNN and CNN is simply the act of instructing a computer to perform generic neural networks operations to carry out the mental process of combining the features of the fasteners, and therefore amounts to no more than mere instructions to apply a judicial exception using a generic computer.
+Specifying that these operations are performed by an RNN is simply the act of instructing a computer to perform generic neural networks operations to carry out the mental process of combining the features of the fasteners, and therefore amounts to no more than mere instructions to apply a judicial exception using a generic computer.

 Step 2A – Prong 2: Integrated into a Practical Solution?